What is an octreotide scan? Nuclear medicine uses radioactive materials to diagnose or treat diseases. An octreotide scan is one…Read more

 Breast ultrasound is the examination of the breast tissue using an ultrasound scan.
-Ultrasound uses high frequency soundwaves to produce images (or pictures) of the body that are displayed on a screen.
+Ultrasound uses high frequency sound waves to produce images (or pictures) of the breast that are displayed on a screen.

-Ultrasound is also used to diagnose problems such as complications from mastitis (an infection that occurs most often during breastfeeding), to assess abnormal nipple discharge, to assess problems with breast implants and to guide the placement of a needle during biopsies.
+Ultrasound is also used to diagnose problems such as complications from mastitis (an infection that occurs most often during breast-feeding), assessing abnormal nipple discharge or problems with breast implants.

 No preparation is necessary for this examination.